hpc-dr/day1hpc.github.io/content/english/post/simplify-hpc-cluster-usage-with-aws-cloud9-and-aws-parallelcluster.md

 description: " (reposted from AWS HPC Blog)"
 # Taxonomies
 categories: [ "AWS ParallelCluster", ]
-tags: [ "HPC",  "ParallelCluster",  "Cloud9",  "Technical How-to",  "hpcblog", ]
+tags: [ "HPC",  "Cloud9",  "ParallelCluster",  "Technical How-to",  "hpcblog", ]
 type: "regular" # available type (regular or featured)
 draft: false
 ---

 This post was written by Benjamin Meyer, AWS Solutions Architect When companies and labs start their high performance computing (HPC) journey in the AWS Cloud, it’s not only because they’re in search of elasticity and scale – they’re also in search of new tools and environments.
 Initially this can appear challenging as there are many […]

-<a href="https://aws.amazon.com/blogs/hpc/simplify-hpc-cluster-usage-with-aws-cloud9-and-aws-parallelcluster/" class="btn btn-primary btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">Read the Post on the AWS HPC Blog</a>
+<a href="https://aws.amazon.com/blogs/hpc/simplify-hpc-cluster-usage-with-aws-cloud9-and-aws-parallelcluster/" class="btn btn-primary btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">Read the Post on the AWS Blog Channel</a>